Monroe CountyCity Population 5,612

 The Apron Museum

-Museum preserving the art, fashion and history of aprons.
+The only one of its kind in the country, this museum preserves the art, fashion and history of aprons.
 By appointment only.

 Mineral Springs Park